 L/D = 50 max. (but failure may be by sudden buckling)

-Note that Working Load Stresses for Hem-Fir Group are 15% less, and Spruce-Pine-Fir Species are 25% less than those listed above
+Note that Design Load Stresses for Southern Pine & Hem-Fir Group are 85% of those listed above, and Spruce-Pine-Fir Species are 75% of those listed above.

 DESIGN DEAD LOADS for COMMON MATERIALS (Repeated from page 1- 30)